Polymers in Swarming Bacterial Turbulence

-The effects of polymers on flow structures in swarming bacteria are further quantified by calculating the probability density functions (PDFs) of the velocity magnitude fields.
-We find that the addition of 20 ppm of CMC ($\le0.2\%\,c^*$) more than doubles the maximum swimming speed [Fig. \hyperref[fig2]{2(a)}] and roughly triples the mean speed $\bar{u}$ [Fig. \hyperref[fig2]{2(a)}, inset].
-We note that these PDFs are not simply rescaled, rather they follow different statistical distributions.
-As polymer is added to the swarms, the PDFs of the velocity magnitudes tend to a Rayleigh distribution [black curve in Fig. \hyperref[fig2]{2(a)}].
-The Rayleigh distribution is a feature of the magnitude of a vector with two independent Gaussian components.
-This result suggests that the PDFs of velocity components are Gaussian for the 20 ppm CMC case (and non-Gaussian for the buffer case).
+The effects of polymers on the flow structures of collective motion are further quantified by calculating the probability density functions (PDFs) of the velocity magnitude fields.
+We find that the addition of 20 ppm of CMC more than doubles the maximum swarming speed $u$ [Fig. \hyperref[fig2]{2(a)}], and roughly triples the mean speed $\bar{u}$ [Fig. \hyperref[fig2]{2(a)}, inset].
+Here, $\bar{u}$ is defined by the root mean square (RMS) velocity, $\bar{u}=\langle u^2\rangle^{1/2}$, where $\langle\cdot\rangle$ denotes the spatiotemporal ensemble average.
+We note that these PDFs are not simply rescaled, rather, they follow different statistical distributions.
+As polymer is added to the suspensions, the PDFs of the velocity magnitude tend to be a Rayleigh distribution [black curve in Fig. \hyperref[fig2]{2(a)}]; such distribution arises when the two velocity components follow independent Gaussian distributions.
+Previously, it was reported that the speed distribution in dilute suspensions of swimming peritrichous bacteria follows the Schultz distribution \cite{Wilson_PRL_2011}.
+Here, instead, we find Rayleigh and non-Rayleigh speed distributions for polymeric solutions and Newtonian buffer, respectively.
+This result also suggests that the PDFs of velocity components are Gaussian for the 20 ppm CMC case and non-Gaussian for the buffer case.

-To test this hypothesis, we compute the PDFs of the in-plane velocity components $u_x$ and $u_y$ for the 0 (PBS) and 20 ppm CMC cases [Fig. \hyperref[fig2]{2(b)}].
+To test this idea, we compute the PDFs of the in-plane velocity components $u_x$ and $u_y$ for the 0 ppm (PBS) and 20 ppm CMC cases [Fig. \hyperref[fig2]{2(b)}].
 For better contrast, the velocity components $u_x^*$ and $u_y^*$ are normalized to have a mean of zero and a standard deviation of unity.
 Importantly, we find no noticeable difference between the PDFs of x- and y-velocity components, suggesting the in-plane motion of bacteria is statistically isotropic.
 In the buffer case (0 ppm), the velocity distributions are broadened, with heavy tails at high velocities.
 A generalized Gaussian function fitting, $N\exp(-c|u_{x,y}^*|^{\beta})$, reveals that the PDFs are super-Gaussian with $\beta\approx1.4$.
 In contrast, such tails are absent in the polymeric case (20 ppm), and the PDFs are approximately Gaussian with $\beta\approx2.0$.
-The polymer additives seem to reduce the velocity distributions tails by suppressing velocity fluctuations.
+That is, polymer additives seem to suppress the tails of velocity distributions by decreasing velocity fluctuations.